rui314/mold/README.md

 implemented and tested with benchmarks.
 Here is a brain dump:

-- In order to achieve a `cat`-like performance, the most important thing is to fix the layout of an output file as soon as possible, so that we can start copying actual data from input object files to an output executable/shared library file.
+- In order to achieve a `cat`-like performance, the most important thing is to fix the layout of an output file as quickly as possible, so that we can start copying actual data from input object files to an output executable/shared library file.